tom4sg/flitesmith/README.md

 # Flitesmith

-**A parody of LangChain's LangSmith, for Flite AI.**
+**A parody of LangChain's LangSmith for RAG Evaluation.**

 ---

 ## Overview

 Flitesmith is a playful, experimental platform inspired by [LangChain's LangSmith](https://smith.langchain.com/), but designed for use with Flite AI.
 It provides a streamlit frontend for for managing interacting with a chatbot, and viewing the RAG snippets AI responses used as context.
-This project is not affiliated with LangChain or Flite AI.

 ---